Rookie Card Year: 2004-05

 Investment Rating: 8.0

 Dwight Howard came into the NBA as a young player with amazing physical traits and the hope that he could carry the Orlando Magic back to greatness.
-However, critics openly questioned his maturity and dedication to the game and frequent comparisons to Shaq put him on an expected path out of Orlando to a larger NBA market.
-This fear was fully realized during the past year as the "Dwightmare" never seemed to end.
-With news that Howard will join the Los Angeles Lakers as part of a four-team trade, we can finally wake up.
-Perhaps now, Dwight Howard cards will reach their full potential.
+However, critics openly questioned his maturity and dedication to the game.
+Frequent comparisons to Shaquille O'Neal put him on a path out of Orlando to a larger NBA market.
+This materialized when he joined the Lakers but it became quickly apparent that it wasn't just a bigger market that Howard needed, but a team where he could be "The Man."
+After a couple of unsuccessful season in LA, Howard signed with the Houston Rockets prior to the 2013-14 season.

 In terms of hobby and mainstream appeal, this is the best thing that could happen to Dwight Howard.
-Expect a significant bump in Dwight Howard cards and memorabilia.
+Expect a significant bump in Dwight Howard cards and memorabilia if he can lead the Rockets to postseason success.
 The hype will build all season and the playoffs will be the site of an explosion in value if Howard can be a dominant force in games even with all the other high-profile players around him.
-As the one younger star on the Lakers, Howard is in prime position to assume the face of the franchise role from Kobe and start putting the team on his large shoulders.
 Hobby love will follow the championships.
-If the Lakers can turn these high-profile moves into hardware, Howard will make a strong push for upper-echelon status in the collecting world.
+If the Rockets can turn these high-profile moves into hardware, Howard will make a strong push for upper-echelon status in the collecting world.

 Dwight Howard has over 40 rookie cards that will appeal to collectors of every budget.
 The top options for high-end rookie collectors all include on-card autos.